How to Cue A Foley Session and Why

 (Foot steps for “Bill” who is on a concrete floor in hard leather shoes)

-Every film/show is different and we almost always need to modify the naming scheme, but for the most part if you keep it consistent we can deliver you our best – on time and in budget.
+Every film and TV show is different and we almost always need to modify the naming scheme; but for the most part if you keep it consistent, we can deliver you our best Foley – on time and in budget.

 Your naming should not be excessive in description.
-We will figure it out, but if it is not clear please let us know in the cue.
+We will figure it out.
+But if it is not clearly visible, please let us know in the cue.

 All Cues placed in the timeline need to be FRAME ACCURATE.
-“Loose cueing” your film/show costs valuable time.
-When we are in session the engineer will use your regions to place our Cue Beeps.
+“Loose cueing” your project costs valuable time.
+When we are in session, the engineer will use your regions to place our Cue Beeps which will “beep” us into the start of the Foley performance.
 If your cueing is not accurate we will need to take the time to move the region and reset the cue beeps.
 Of course, we will use our best judgement on things that seem to us to be cued wrong or are just plain out of the pocket, but to be fair, re-cueing uses up too much time, which in turn, costs you money.

 Rustle Track